Marta — Ukrainian tennis player,

 Charity Work: Founding the Marta Kostyuk Foundation

 In 2023, Marta and her family founded the Foundation to make tennis accessible across Ukraine.
-Her mission is to help everyone grow through sport.
+Her mission is to help young people grow through sport.

 Marta believes tennis is not just about physical fitness, but also about personal growth and inner strength.